isc-projects/kea/doc/sphinx/arm/stats.rst

 ----------------------------------------

 The ``statistic-sample-age-set`` command sets time based limit for collecting samples for given statistic.
+It takes two parameters a string called ``name``, which specifies the statistic name and integer value called ``duration``, which specifies the time limit for given statistic in seconds.
 An example command may look like this:

 ::